Koniksan/dashboard/README.md

 - Get more experience with Redux
 - Learn more about how to build project structure with many connected components
-- Try to use OOP and get deeper in there
+- Try to use patterns to build the app